Ntsekees/Nahaiwa/grammar/src/morphology/namespace.md

 └─
 ```

 Related to the ⟪ña⟫ namespace, there also exists the extensional prefix ⟪q◈⟫ for concept-based name references, for example: ⟪-qa-cʼáo⟫, “[NTR] is the one named after the concept of being snow”.
-Generally, Nahaıwa draws a clear-cut distinction beteen sound-based names (which don't have an inherent meaning in Nahaıwa) and meaning-based names, based on semantic concepts.
+Generally, Nahaıwa draws a clear-cut distinction between sound-based names (which don't have an inherent meaning in Nahaıwa) and meaning-based names, based on semantic concepts.

 ## hı-: numeric expressions